niole/housing_trend_discovery/README.md

 ## data generation

+- deploy postgres with postgis and install geoalchemy2 and sql alchemy and integrate with pydantic models, Geography column type and geometry type Point
 - location data generation is not distributed evenly throughout entire city
 - sometimes, many of the generated addresses are not residential
 - rename houseinfo to snohomish